olenarabani/UFOs/README.md

 **Recommendations:

--*If all drawback will be elemenated UFOs web page will looks better and will give users more options.
+*If all drawback will be elemenated UFOs web page will looks better and will give users more options.